 Kimberly Rose is a writer, actor and storyteller who has worked on stage, on screen, on air, in podcasts, and in print.
 She started out as a journalist and runway model in Miami and South Beach and went on to become a playwright and performer.
 She has published articles, creative nonfiction and memoir nationally and internationally, had three of her plays produced in Boston and recently wrote and performed sketch comedy off-off-Broadway in New York City.

-Kimberly Rose has written one-act plays, three of which were performed in the Boston metro area during 2017 and 2018.
-A former journalist, she has published creative nonfiction, short stories, and feature articles for newspapers, magazines and books locally and internationally for over 20 years.
-Some places she has published stories include The Miami Herald, The South Florida Sun-Sentinel, Wraparound South, Yahoo! and Medium (where she is in the top 10% of writers and readers).
-Her acclaimed short story, “Photo Finish” is included in the book The Moment (Harper Perennial 2012) and was featured on NPR’s Talk of the Nation.
+Kim’s stories have been published in every medium from on stage to on air.
+Her articles and memoirs have been published in books, newspapers, radio and magazines, nationally and internationally.
+She is currently working on an episodic series about growing up wild in Miami.
+She has published creative nonfiction, short stories, and feature articles for newspapers, magazines and books locally and internationally for over 20 years.
+Media she has published stories include The Miami Herald, The South Florida Sun-Sentinel, Wraparound South, Medium, and Yahoo! ).
+Her acclaimed short story, “Photo Finish” is included in the book The Moment (Harper Perennial), and was featured on NPR’s Talk of the Nation.

 As an actor, she has performed lead and supporting roles in short indy films and on stage, playing a diva, gallery owner, professor, therapist, businesswoman and mom.
 Kim has done live storytelling throughout New England and New York City and on the Moth Radio Hour & Podcast.